-During the tour you will make several stops to see the sunrise and to take photos of the Merapi.
+During the tour, you will make several stops to see the sunrise and take photos of the Merapi.
 The tour ends at about 10 a.m. at the hostel.
-After a small break you can drive back to Yogyakarta and take a train at 4 p.m. to Surabaya which costs 90.000 IDR and arrives at 20:47 p.m.
+After a small break, you can drive back to Yogyakarta and take a train at 4 p.m. to Surabaya, which costs 90.000 IDR and arrives at 8:47 p.m.

 Day 8 – Transport to Bromo volcano

-From the bus terminal Bungurasih in Surabaya you can take a bus to Probolingo.
+From the bus terminal Bungurasih in Surabaya, you can take a bus to Probolingo.
 It takes between two and three hours and costs 23.000 IDR.
-From Probolingo there are Mini busses going to Cemara Lawang which is the starting point for the Bromo volcano tours.
+From Probolingo Mini busses are going to Cemara Lawang, the starting point for the Bromo volcano tours.

 Day 9 –Sunrise at Bromo and insider tip Madakaripura Waterfall

-Afterwards the driver brings you to the Bromo where you can go up to the crater.
+Afterward, the driver brings you to the Bromo, where you can go up to the crater.
 It is really amazing and worthwhile.
-After the tour you can rent a car with driver who drives you from Bromo to the Madakaripura Waterfall which is located between Cemara Lawang and Probolingo.
+After the tour, you can rent a car with a driver who drives you from Bromo to the Madakaripura Waterfall located between Cemara Lawang and Probolingo.

-Most tourists only go to the Bromo and do not even know about the waterfall so that there are barely tourists.
+Most tourists only go to the Bromo and do not even know about the waterfall, so that there are barely any tourists.
 It is one of the most beautiful waterfalls I have ever seen.
-From the waterfall you can go back to Surabaya via Probolingo.
+From the waterfall, you can go back to Surabaya via Probolingo.

 Day 10 – Surabaya

-Depending on how much time you have, you can also make a tour from Yogyakarta to the Bromo and Ijen volcano.
+Depending on how much time you have, you can also make a tour from Yogyakarta to the Bromo and Ijen volcanoes.
 You first go by bus to Cemara Lawang where you stay one night.
-On the next day you can see the sunrise at Mount Bromo.
+On the next day, you can see the sunrise at Mount Bromo.

-Afterwards you go by Mini bus to Paltuding Post which is the starting point for a 3 kilometer trekking to the Ijen crater.
-From the Ijen you can go back to Yogyakarta or to the Ferry station.
+Afterward, you go by Minibus to Paltuding Post, the starting point for 3-kilometer trekking to the Ijen crater.
+From the Ijen, you can go back to Yogyakarta or the Ferry station.

-For 70.000 IDR it is possible to go by ferry and bus to Denpasar, Bali.
-I did not make this tour but it might be an option when you plan to go to Bali afterwards.
+For 70.000 IDR, it is possible to go by ferry and bus to Denpasar, Bali.
+I did not make this tour, but it might be an option when you plan to go to Bali afterward.